sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

 # Notes on linux inner workings

+- By the way, the best way to search the kernel code online is: https://elixir.bootlin.com/linux/latest/source/include/linux

 Index of Documentation for People Interested in Writing and/or Understanding the Linux Kernel: https://www.kernel.org/doc/html/latest/process/kernel-docs.html

 Kernel coding style: https://www.kernel.org/doc/html/latest/process/coding-style.html